lbnl-science-it/jgi-user-meeting-aws-ec2/README.md

 ```

 ## 3. Create a new EC2 under the current root account
-With the default configuration in [variables.tf](./variables.tf), it will create a "c6id.xlarge" Ubuntu 20 instance with 4-core cpu, 8-GB ram and 237-GB nvme-ssd, and pre-install the reqired packges and tools.
+With the default configuration in [variables.tf](./variables.tf), it will create a Ubuntu 20 instance with 4-core cpu, 8-GB ram and 237-GB nvme-ssd (instance type: `c6id.xlarge`, about $0.2016/hr), and install the required packages and tools.
 #### Validation, Plan, and Review
 ```
 $ make init